Ecuador Day 3: Meet Buen Pastor

 Then VBS.
 A room off the side of the church started to slowly fill with children.
 Some came from the medical ministry.
 Some came because their parents were meeting with the bishop.
 And some came because they are part of the church.

 When the kids walked in, we could tell they were timid and maybe a bit skeptical.
-But the out came the summer camp style games.
+But then, out came the summer camp style games.
 Share your name but also your favorite animal - and you can act it out too.
 Monkey Mary was a hit, especially with the sounds, jumping, and motion.
+You should ask her to demonstrate it when we return.
 Human connect four where teams compete to win squares with get to know you facts (who has 3 siblings?
 Who does not like chocolate?) or bible trivia (what did Jesus feed 5000 people with?)

 We saw our companions of love, joy, and celebration get louder and louder.
 Laughter grew.
 Kids flat out beat our pilgrims to spots.
-And we learned that many things about us are similar - even though we live in very coffee cultures thousands of mikes apart.
+And we learned that many things about us are similar - even though we live in very different cultures thousands of miles apart.

 As painting continued, the occasional metallic BANG would come from a courtyard behind the church.
 Then laughter and the tone that tells you a group of kids is debating whether someone is “out” or not - but in this context “eliminado”.
-The kids had found both a soccer ball and a few of our pilgrims and were playing one touch or you’re out soccer in the courtyard.
+The kids had found both a soccer ball and a few of our pilgrims, and they were all playing “one touch or you’re out” soccer in the courtyard.
 The bang was when the ball was kicked against the big metal door in the courtyard.
-After a few rounds we shared the “use your hands version” that many of our youth know as Gaga-ball.
+After a few rounds of scary loud noise and close calls with windows, we shared the “use your hands version” that many of our youth know from Gravatt as Gaga-ball.
 Language barriers were kicked aside as “2 toques” (two touches), “tocó tu pies” (touched your foot), eliminado, or “repetio” (play again).
+Shouts of ELIMINADO! were almost as loud as the metal door, but much more joyful.

 We finished our time together with a story.
-Mary Virginia told this story of an Italian Monk, who first began making pretzels as rewards for children, who said their prayers and the shape of benediction.
-Following the story, we all said the Lord‘s prayer together just powerful to hear the same prayer said by all participants in their own language.
-And shared a snack of pretzels with all of the children some were skeptical and asked us to eat it first, but once they tasted pretzels, were very excited.
+Mary Virginia told this story of an Italian Monk, who first began making pretzels as rewards for children who said their prayers in the shape of benediction.
+Following the story, we all said the Lord‘s prayer together.
+It was just powerful to hear the same prayer said by all participants in their own language.
+And we shared a snack of pretzels with all of the children - every good story needs an illustration!
+Some were skeptical and asked us to eat it first, but once they tasted pretzels, were very excited.
+Some wanted to take extras home to their friends so they could share the story and the new snack.

 Back in the church, we closed with prayer, praise, and worship.
 But after VBS, our pilgrims were met with hugs, love, and joy from the children - some may have even tried to play side games during the worship.
-The joy, love, and celebration had reached a high point in the closing and washed over all our pilgrims and the buen pastor community.
+John was jokingly called the “pied piper” for the group of boys that coalesced around him in the pews.
+The joy, love, and celebration had reached a high point in the closing and washed over all our pilgrims and the Buen Pastor community.
 The bishop kicked off the “hug fair” as we all began to say our goodbyes for the day.
 And in Ecuador goodbyes aren’t quick and quiet, every person says a farewell and shares a hug with someone before they leave.
 More joy.
 More hugs.
 More love.

 Then after a quick group photo we hopped on our bus and headed back to our hostel for the night.